Our academic health science partnership is underpinned by six research and innovation designations, commissioned by government and national bodies.

 Translating health and care research into practice

 Our Academic Health Science Centre (AHSC) connects eight world-class universities and NHS trusts.
-AHSCs are designated by NHS England and NHS Improvement (NHSE/I) and the National Institute for Health Research (NIHR) for demonstrating excellence in health research, health education and patient care.
+AHSCs are designated by NHS England and NHS Improvement (NHSE/I) and the National Institute for Health and Care Research (NIHR) for demonstrating excellence in health research, health education and patient care.
 By aligning objectives and resources across organisations, our AHSC accelerates the translation of discoveries in areas of unmet need.

 Transforming lives through healthcare innovation